DecisionsDev/odm-on-cloud-getting-started/tut_cloud_getstart_ghtopics/tut_cloud_getstart_rules_lsn.md

 ![Image shows the search field.](../tut_cloud_getstart_ghimages/scrn_gs_rules_search.jpg)

-2. Type score, and press Enter.
+2. Type "score" and press Enter.
 The results show all the action rules and decision tables in which the word score occurs.
 You look at the rules, and conclude that you must edit the repayment and score decision table.
 3. Click **repayment and score** in the list of search results.
 The decision table opens in the preview window.

 ## Step 2: Modifying the decision table